yoniyir/computer-security-final-pro/README.md

 ## App Overview

 The application revolves around user and customer data, and demonstrates potential security vulnerabilities involving user passwords and customer information.
+Our app uses TLS 1.2 and SSL Protocol

 ## Application Routes